JonasGrunau/practice-review/README.md

 ### Typing

 To keep all my communication type safe and ensure that I don't have to fiddle with SQL I decided to use Prisma.
-We define our schema in the packages and prisma generates us all types and an ORM.
+We define our schema once as a package and prisma generates us all types and an ORM.
 We can now use them across both apps, frontend and backend.
 This beautifully handles all issues regarding duplication and makes our life a lot easier.

 ### Database